Noodles and chicken at Tan Viet Noodle House

 Advertising

-Autumn 2024 update: Cozzie livs is hurting us all, but that doesn’t mean you need to stay home this autumn and survive on tuna and rice, thanks to our city’s incredible cheap eats.
+Spring 2024 update: Let’s face it: life is expensive.
+But the good news is that you don’t need to stay home every night and survive on frozen pizza, thanks to our city’s incredible cheap eats.
 The best bit?
-Often they rival any dishes you would find in any fancy fine diner.
-We’ve rounded up our favourite places with prices that won’t burn a hole in your wallet.
-Because life’s too short to eat bad food.
+Often they rival any dishes you would find in a fancy fine diner.
+We’ve rounded up the top places with prices that won’t burn a hole in your wallet, including our current faves Tan Viet Noodle HousePeranakan PlaceMami's and Hariri ChickensBecause life’s too short to eat sh*t food.

 Going out for a meal is sometimes a big occasion, worth the splurge.
 But it doesn't have to be that way.
 From banh mi to tonkotsu ramen, biang biang noodles to vegan burgers, and pretty much everything else in between, some of Sydney's greatest culinary hits are the cheapest.
-Time Out Sydney critics, including Food & Drink Editor Avril Treasure, have eaten their way around town to bring you this list, and while cheap isn't what it used to be, there are still lots of excellent affordable venues to check out.
+Time Out Sydney critics and local food writers, including Food & Drink Editor Avril Treasure, have eaten their way around town to bring you this list, and while cheap isn't what it used to be, there are still lots of excellent affordable venues to check out.
 These are the ones well worth their salt.

 Want to spend less at the big-ticket players?
 Check out our cheap fine-dining hacks.